codemetropolis/CodeMetropolis/about/index.md

    * -resultsDir=
       The path of the directory where the results will be stored.

 After that, you can find the graph file in &lt;ResultsDir>&lt;inputProjectName>\java\&lt;date>.
-You can find more information in documentation of [SourceMeter][sm].
+You can find more information in the  documentation of [SourceMeter][sm].

-Then you have to run Mapping Tool following command:
+Then you have to run Mapping Tool with the following command:

    *java -jar cmmapping.jar -i &lt;inputFile> -o &lt;outputFile> -m &lt;mappingFile>*